 - It is falsifiable.

 Of course, in real life nothing is ever that simple, and Arkansas was certainly not the end of matters.
 One of the key issues in the trial was less theological or scientific, but philosophical.
 (Paradoxically, the ACLU had significant doubts about using a philosophical witness and only decided at the last minute to bring Michael Ruse to the stand.
 As it happens, as the judge’s ruling shows, the philosophical testimony proved crucial.)
 Look again at the fifth of the judge’s criteria for what makes for good or genuine science.
 The Creationists had started to refer to the ideas of the eminent, Austrian-born, British-residing philosopher Karl Popper (1959).
 As is well known, Popper claimed that for something to be genuinely scientific it has to be falsifiable.
 By this, Popper meant that genuine science puts itself up to check against the real world.
 If the predictions of the science hold true, then it lives to fight another day.
 If the predictions fail, then the science must be rejected – or at least revised.
-Popper (1974) himself expressed doubts about whether evolutionary theory is genuinely falsifiable and he rather inclined to think that it is less a description of reality than a heuristic to further study, what he called a ‘metaphysical research programme.’
+Popper (1974) himself expressed doubts about whether evolutionary theory is genuinely falsifiable and he rather inclined to think that it is less a description of reality than a heuristic to further study, what he called a ‘metaphysical research programme’ (Ruse 1977).
 The Creationists seized on this and argued that they had the best authority to reject evolution, or at least to judge it no more of a science than Creationism.
 (To his credit, Popper revised his thinking on Darwinian evolutionary theory and grew to see and admit that it was a genuine scientific theory; see Popper 1978).

 Part of the testimony in Arkansas was designed to refute this argument, and it was shown that in fact evolution does indeed make falsifiable claims.
 As we have already seen, natural selection is no tautology.
-If one could show that organisms did not exhibit differential reproduction – to take the example given above, that all proto-humans had the same number of offspring – then it would certainly be false.
+If one could show that organisms did not exhibit differential reproduction – to take the example given above, that all proto-humans had the same number of offspring – then selection theory would certainly be false.
 Likewise, if one could show that human and dinosaur remains truly did occur in the same time strata of the fossil record, one would have powerful proof against the thinking of modern evolutionists.
 This argument succeeded in court – the judge accepted that evolutionary thinking is falsifiable.
 Conversely, he accepted that Creation Science is never truly open to check.
 On-the-spot, ad hoc hypotheses proliferate as soon as any of its claims are challenged.
 It is not falsifiable and hence not genuine science.
-However, after the case a number of prominent philosophers (most notably the American Larry Laudan) objected strongly to the very idea of using falsifiabilty as a ‘criterion of demarcation’ between science and non-science.
-They argued that in fact there is no hard and fast rule for distinguishing science from other forms of human activity, and that hence in this sense the Creationists might have a point.
+However, after the case a number of prominent philosophers (most notably the American Larry Laudan) objected strongly to the very idea of using falsifiability as a ‘criterion of demarcation’ between science and non-science.
+They argued that in fact there is no hard and fast rule for distinguishing science from other forms of human activity, and that hence in this sense the Creationists might have a point (Ruse (ed.)
+1988).
 Not that people like Laudan were themselves Creationists.
 They thought Creationism false.
 Their objection was rather to trying to find some way of making evolution and not Creationism into a genuine science.

-Defenders of the anti-Creationism strategy taken in Arkansas argued, perhaps a little disingenuously, that the United States Constitution does not bar the teaching of false science.
+Defenders of the anti-Creationism strategy taken in Arkansas argued, with reason and law, that the United States Constitution does not bar the teaching of false science.
 It bars the teaching of non-science, especially non-science which is religion by another name.
-Hence, if the quibbles of people like Laudan were taken seriously, the Creationists might have a case to make for the balanced treatment of evolution and Creationism.
+Hence, if the objections of people like Laudan were taken seriously, the Creationists might have a case to make for the balanced treatment of evolution and Creationism.
 Popperian falsifiability may be a somewhat rough and ready way of separating science and religion, but it is good enough for the job at hand, and in law that is what counts.

 Evolutionists were successful in court.
-Nevertheless, Laudan and company inspired the Creationists to new efforts, and since the Arkansas court case, the philosophical dimension to the evolution/Creationism controversy has been much increased.
+Nevertheless, Laudan and fellow thinkers inspired the Creationists to new efforts, and since the Arkansas court case, the philosophical dimension to the evolution/Creationism controversy has been much increased.
 In particular, philosophical arguments are central to the thinking of the leader of today’s creationists, Berkeley law professor, Phillip Johnson, whose reputation was made with the anti-evolutionary tract Darwin on Trial (1991).
 (Johnson’s influence and importance is recognized by all and he has become leader emeritus.
 As we shall see, the task of leadership then got passed to younger people, especially the biochemist Michael Behe and the philosopher-mathematician William Dembski.)
 In respects, Johnson just repeated the arguments of the Creation Scientists (those given in an earlier section) – gaps in the fossil record and so forth — but at the same time he stressed that the Creation/evolution debate is not just one of science versus religion or good science versus bad science, but rather of conflicting philosophical positions.
 The implication was that one philosophy is much like another, or rather the implication was that one person’s philosophy is another person’s poison and that it is all a matter of personal opinion.
 Behind this one sees the lawyer’s mind at work that, if it is all a matter of philosophy, then there is nothing in the United States Constitution which bars the teaching of Creationism in schools.
 (For better or for worse, one sees the heavy hand of Thomas Kuhn here, and his claim in his The Structure of Scientific Revolutions that the change from one paradigm to another is akin to a political revolution, not ultimately fueled by logic but more by extra-scientific factors, like emotions and simple preferences.
 In the Arkansas trial, Kuhn was as oft mentioned by the prosecutors as was Popper.)